-As the NBN rollout continues across Australia, we’re getting closer to the day when all phones run over the internet.
+As the NBN rollout continues across Australia, we’re getting closer to the day when all phones systems for businesses run over the internet.
 The old copper wire phone system will eventually be shut down.

-Internet phone systems offer your business plenty of advantages like lower costs and the flexibility to scale up or add features.
+Internet phone systems for your businesses offer plenty of advantages like lower costs and the flexibility to scale up or add features.